PuzzelSolutions/SMS/sections/common.md

 [Back to main page](https://github.com/Intelecom/sms/) - [Table of contents](/sections/overview.md) - [Previous section](/sections/about.md) - [Next section](/sections/interfaces-general.md)

-This section describes all relevant parameters used in the Intelecom SMS Gateway which is common for all interfaces.
+This section describes all relevant parameters used in the Puzzel SMS Gateway which is common for all interfaces.

 ## Parameters for outgoing messages (MT)